Quantum Control Landscapes: A Closer Look: Background and Mathematical Prerequisites

 \subsection{Controllability considerations}

-Whether we allow the fields $f_m$ to range over the whole of $L^2(0,T)$ or a smaller space such as the continuous or piecewise constant functions, we must consider whether the aforementioned control problems are feasible, i.e., whether the maximum of the performance index is actually attainable, or the question of controllability.
-More specifically, we are interested in whether for a given system $H_f(t)$, and all endpoint conditions -- either $\{\ket{\Psi_0},\ket{\Psi_g}\}$, $\{\rho_0,A\}$ or $\{I,V\}$, there exists a time $T$ and an (admissible) control $\vec{f}$ that solves the corresponding control problem.
+Whether we allow the fields $f_m$ to range over the whole of $L^2(0,T)$ or a smaller space such as the continuous or piecewise constant functions, we must consider whether the aforementioned control problems are feasible, i.e., whether the maximum of the performance index is actually attainable.
+In general, reachability of a target state that globally optimizes the performance index is difficult to assess, but we know that a sufficient condition for attainability of the global maximum is controllability.
+Although this is generally a much stronger requirement, controllability is useful as it is well characterized.
+Specifically, we say that a given system $H_f(t)$ is controllable if for all endpoint conditions -- either $\{\ket{\Psi_0},\ket{\Psi_g}\}$, $\{\rho_0,A\}$ or $\{I,V\}$, there exists a time $T$ and an (admissible) control $\vec{f}$ that solves the corresponding control problem.
 In general, for bilinear control systems on a Lie group, as in our case, this problem reduces to one about the Lie algebra $\L$ generated by the matrices $\{iH_m\}_{m=0}^M$.
 For pure-state control problems controllability is equivalent to $\L$ being a representation of either $\sp(N/2)$, $\sp(N/2)\oplus \uu(1)$, $\su(N)$ or $\uu(N)$.
-For mixed-state (density-operator) control problems, we require $\su(N)$ or $\uu(N)$, while the system is fully unitary operator controllable only when $\L=\uu(N)$~\cite{albertini2001}.
-Note that the distinction between $\su(N)$ and $\uu(N)$ is artificial in the quantum case as the extra dimension contributes only a global phase, which is generally not physically observable.
-Since it is convenient, and indeed common, to fix the final time $T$ when carrying out control optimization, we are also interested in the stronger notion of exact-time controllability, namely, whether a system has some critical time $T_c$ such that all endpoint conditions give solvable control problems for any $T>T_c$.
+For mixed-state (density-operator) control problems, we require $\su(N)$ or $\uu(N)$, while the system is fully unitary operator controllable only when $\L=\uu(N)$\cite{albertini2001,schirmer2002}, although the distinction between $\su(N)$ and $\uu(N)$ is artificial in most cases as the extra dimension contributes only a global phase, which is generally not observable.
+Since we usually wish to fix the final time $T$ when carrying out control optimization, we are also interested in the stronger notion of exact-time controllability, namely, whether a system has some critical time $T_c$ such that all endpoint conditions give solvable control problems for any $T>T_c$.
 It turns out that, neglecting global phase, these notions of controllability are equivalent to the previous three by Theorem 13 of \cite{jurdjevic1997}.